CRCHUM-CITADEL/clover/README.md

 The documentation was generated with Sphinx.

 ## Ongoing Work - Next Steps
-* Integrate Differential Privacy in to each generator
-* Implement privacy metrics
 * Improve data coverage (direct identifiers, missing data, etc.)
 * Improve the utility metrics (better discretisation, learning algorithms, etc.)
 * Create a benchmark of the synthetic data generator in different settings